-These homemade strawberry ice cream recipes are among the best ever published.
-You'll love trying them at your house!
-There's nothing like the fresh taste of an old fashioned ice cream when it's flavored with freshly picked strawberries.
+These old fashioned strawberry ice cream recipes are among the best ever published.
+You'll love making them at your house!
+There's nothing like the fresh taste of homemade ice cream when it's flavored with freshly picked strawberries.

 Dr. Chase's Receipt Book (1891)

 Fruit frozen with custard is a popular dish, and it is well to know how to insure success when preparing it.

 Take 1 quart of milk and 1 quart of cream, 6 eggs, 3 cups of sugar.
 It is a good plan when making any custard to beat the yolks of the eggs and the sugar together; then all the lumps can be crushed without difficulty and there is less danger of the eggs looking stringy.

 To this quantity of custard, one large pint of ripe berries, or peaches cut in small pieces, is the due allowance.
 To my taste, 1 quart is not too many.

 Heat the milk and cream, then add slowly the sugar and eggs.
 Cook it in a farina kettle (double boiler), or in a pail set in a pan of water.
 When thick, take from the fire, remembering that it will be a good deal thicker when it is cold.
 When cold, stir in the fruit, and freeze as you do any ice cream.

 Remarks. —This was published in the London Free Press (Ontario), sent me by my daughter, Mrs. D. Mills, living there, and I will vouch for it and support the writer in the use of the quart instead of a pint of the berries.

 Strawberries, raspberries (red or black), blackberries, either should be perfectly ripe, or perfectly ripe peaches, cut into quite small pieces, may be used with satisfaction without other flavoring.
 Mix in well just before putting into the freezer. —Dr. Chase